alteryx/predict-remaining-useful-life/README.md

 ## Highlights
 * Quickly make end-to-end workflow using time-series data
 * Find interesting automatically generated features
-* An advanced notebook using custom primitives and hyperparameter tuning
+* An advanced notebook using custom primitives and hyper-parameter tuning

 ## Running the tutorial
 1. Clone the repo